-Student Mentorship Network Committee (Lindsey Cochran)
+Student Mentorship Network Committee

-Student Mentorship committee, (Lindsey Cochran, Rebecca Barzilai and Autum Melby)
+Lindsey Cochran reported on behalf of the committee, Rebecca Barzilai and Autum Melby.

 As we all know, mentorship of students and young professionals is one of the most important aspects of SEAC.
 The goal of the Southeastern Archaeology Mentorship Network (SAMN) is to pair students with a mentor to help them navigate the wide world of southeastern archaeology.
 We seek to have a diverse set of leaders and mentors to help give students the tools they need to succeed and thrive.